gooddata/gooddata-ui-sdk/tools/dashboard-plugin-template/README.template.md

     It is paramount that you upload all files from the `dist/dashboardPlugin`.

     _IMPORTANT_: your hosting must support https and your GoodData domain must include the hosting location in the list of allowed hosts from where GoodData will load plugins.
-Your domain admin must explicitly allow the hosting location before we will load any plugins from it.
+You should create a [support ticket](https://support.gooddata.com/hc/en-us/requests/new?ticket_form_id=582387) to explicitly allow the hosting location before we will load any plugins from it.
 You may host multiple plugins in separate directories within the allowed hosting location.